2019 Undergraduate Research Colloquium!

-Tuesday, May 17, 2016 from 11:00- 2:00 in the Corwin Pavilion
+Tuesday, May 7, 2019 (MLPS) from 11:00 am - 2:00 pm in Corwin Pavilion

 Undergraduate Research Colloquium - Entry Form

-The entry form will open on February 1, 2016, and the deadline to complete an entry form is April 1, 2016 at 11:59 pm.
+The entry form will open on March 1, 2019, and the deadline to complete an entry form is April 1, 2019.

 Group project submissions: Projects with more than one undergraduate researcher are considered to be group projects.
 The group must designate one undergraduate presenter to upload the project’s abstract on his/her entry form.
 This individual must submit his/her entry first.
 The remaining group members must include the project title on their forms so they can be identified and associated with the correct abstract.
 An entry form is required from each individual in the group seeking to present or be recognized at the colloquium.
 Remember that your group only needs to submit one abstract.

 Submitted abstracts will be included in the Undergraduate Research Colloquium book.

 **Information about a cost-friendly poster-printer on campus is available here.**

 The Office of Research has an excellent page on poster presentations.